vosaul/status.im/source/research/extended_features.md

 title: Whisper - Extended Features
 ---

+# Whisper - Extended Features

-# Deeper Down The Rabbit Hole
+## Deeper Down The Rabbit Hole

 If you're up for it, you can instead dive directly into the [protocol specification](https://github.com/ethereum/wiki/wiki/Whisper-Wire-Protocol).